 Duration: 45 minutes

 Meeting Point: Outside the Entrance of Whitechapel Station (District, Hammersmith & City and East London Lines, Zone 2) Kindly note the Whitechapel Road entrance to the station is currently closed.
 We will meet and start the walk outside Whitechapel Station, Court Street entrance.

 Cost: If you would like to join the walk I request a £5 donation to Cavell Nurses’ Trust which is payable either through the Just Giving Page or payable on the day.
 I will keep a list of those who have donated and please note places will be limited to 25 people.

 If you are unable to attend the walk but would like to give a donation that would be much appreciated too.

-I hope you will be able to join this special centenary walk in memory of Nurse Edith Cavell.
+I hope you will be able to join this special anniversary walk in memory of Nurse Edith Cavell.